afordyce564/CS-330-Amelia-Fordyce/PLP/README.md

 		} else {
 			fmt.Println("everything is okay!")
 		}
-	//will not work
+	//will work
 	fmt.println(t)

-	//will not run unless it's in a function flavors := []string{"chocolate", "vanilla", "strawberry", "banana"}
+	//will run even when it's not in a function flavors := []string{"chocolate", "vanilla", "strawberry", "banana"}
 	for _, flav := range flavors {
 		switch flav {